oicr-gsi/vidarr/admin-guide.md

     }

-Replace all the `pg_db_` values with the appropriate values to connect to the database. `"port"` determines the port on which the Vidarr HTTP server will run.
-Choose something appropriate, especially if a reverse proxy. `"url"` should be set to the URL this Vidarr server is accessible on, after reverse proxying; Vidarr will use this to generate any self-referential URLs.
-Vidarr also operates in a federated fashion so `"name"` should be set to a unique identifier for this server independent of its URL. `"otherServers"` can be set up to connect these identifiers to the URLs for other servers.
+Replace all the `pg_db_` values with the appropriate values to connect to the database. `"port"` determines the port on which the Víðarr HTTP server will run.
+Choose something appropriate, especially if a reverse proxy. `"url"` should be set to the URL this Víðarr server is accessible on, after reverse proxying; Víðarr will use this to generate any self-referential URLs.
+Víðarr also operates in a federated fashion so `"name"` should be set to a unique identifier for this server independent of its URL. `"otherServers"` can be set up to connect these identifiers to the URLs for other servers.